subhero24/sql-graph-query/README.md

 # SQL Graph Query

-A really tiny sql query runner
+A really tiny query runner for sqlite with no dependencies.
+Retrieve data from your sqlite database with graphql-like queries.

 ## Installation